10 Proven Ways to Improve Sleep Quality

 Getting extra rest can seem like you are lazy compared to the person “burning the midnight oil” or not as productive as “the early bird”.
 And living out the idea that “I’ll just sleep when I am dead” is harmful mentally, emotionally, and physically.

-I recently read Why We Sleep by Matthew Walker, PhD.
-He states that sleep is more important than exercise and nutrition.
-One, because your body needs that time to reset and repair itself as well as instill or forget memories of the day.
-Two, if you aren’t sleeping well, you will have less energy to work out and less desire to eat well.
+Your body needs that time to reset and repair itself as well as instill or forget memories of the day.
+And if you aren’t sleeping well, you will have less energy to work out and less desire to eat well.
 Not to mention you won’t be the most productive or available.

-He highly discourages the use of medicine or other sleep inducers as they create a false sleep state, cause medical and cognitive issues, and can be addictive.
+The use of medicine or other sleep inducers need to be more of a last resort as they create a false sleep state, cause medical and cognitive issues, and can be addictive.

 So how can we get quality sleep without the aid of medicine or other chemicals?
 I am going to dive deep into ways to do that, but I’ll first share my sleep story as you may relate.